A

 Regulatory Framework: Industry-Specific Regulations:

-• Nuclear Regulation: Ameren Missouri's Callaway Energy Center is regulated by the NRC.
+• Nuclear Regulation: Ameren Missouri’s Callaway Energy Center is regulated by the NRC; its license expires in 2044.

-• Transmission Reliability: Ameren Missouri, Ameren Illinois, and ATXI are subject to mandatory NERC reliability standards, including cybersecurity, and are members of SERC and MRO.
+• Reliability Standards: Ameren Missouri, Ameren Illinois, and ATXI are subject to mandatory NERC reliability standards, including cybersecurity standards, and are members of SERC and MRO.

 Trade & Export Controls: